ellemouton/aperturetest/README.md

 - build `aperture` using https://github.com/ellemouton/aperture/pull/1
 - see `aperture.yml` for how the service should be defined.
 - run lnd, etcd and aperture
-- then run this server: `go run main.go`
+- then run this server: `go run cmd/server/main.go`
 - hit the various endpoints (and pay the invoice to see it work):
-        - `localhost:800/book/1` should cost 10 sats
+    - `localhost:8000/book/1` should cost 10 sats
-        - `localhost:800/book/2` should cost 20 sats
+    - `localhost:8000/book/2` should cost 20 sats
-        - `localhost:800/book/3` should be free
+    - `localhost:8000/book/3` should be free

+### TLS:
+by default, this server will not use tls.
+To use it with TLS do the following:
+- Run the genCerts script (use cmd-line options to set desired path):
+        ```
+        $ go run cmd/genCerts/main.go
+        ```
+- Run the server  with the `--tls=true` flag